Founder & Director

 Capri is a former DR student who has 14 years of hip hop experience.
 She holds a Secondary Education degree from Shippensburg University.
 With 5 years of experience as a hip hop instructor, Capri is excited to join our staff.

 Grace Wellmon has been dancing for 19 years.
 Her dance background is rooted in classical ballet, pointe, tap, lyrical/contemporary, modern, and musical theater.
 She has trained at schools including Central Pennsylvania Youth Ballet, Ribbon Mill Ballet, Chambersburg Ballet Theatre, as well as receiving her tap and jazz instruction from Kelly Strange.
 While she has performed many ballets and other dance performances, she has additionally performed in musical productions such as Mary Poppins, Anything Goes, and Big Fish.
 Grace was also a dance captain for several past productions.
 She currently studies Communications and Dance at Messiah University.

 3rd Year Mentoree & Student Teacher

 Miranda began dancing at Dance Revelation at the age of 5 after her mom signed her up for a ballet/tap class.
-She is now a sophomore at Cumberland Valley High School and in her eleventh year of dance.
+She is now a senior at Cumberland Valley High School.
 She is excited for even more years to come, and she hopes to continue her training into college.
 “I love DR because it really prepares you for the real world inside and outside of dance from teaching children to time management.
 I’m so happy that my mom signed me up at Dance Revelation because it’s an experience you can’t get anywhere else.”

 1st Year Student Leader